New implant for torn shoulder tendons gets closer look with MRI

 Summary

 This study looks at how well a bio-inductive implant helps heal torn rotator cuff tendons in the shoulder.
-Researchers will use MRI scans at 3 and 6 months after surgery to check if the repair is holding and to see if there are any problems.
-The study involves 20 people with partial or full-thickness tears who received the implant during their surgery.
-The goal is to understand how the implant performs and how it affects patients' recovery.
+Researchers will use MRI scans at 3 and 6 months after surgery to check if the repair is holding and if there are any problems.
+About 20 people with partial or full tears will take part.
+The goal is to see if the implant is safe and effective.

 Disclaimer Read more